-- Antioxidants in fruits and vegetables: Have you ever wondered what gives vegetables and fruits its range of different colours?
+- Antioxidants in fruits and vegetables: Have you ever wondered what gives vegetables and fruits their range of different colours?
 Well, it’s all due to the antioxidants present in them.
 These valuable antioxidants are necessary for the maintenance and repair of skin tissue.
 They also fight free radicals.
 Antioxidants are mostly concentrated in spinach, broccolis, cabbages, and in fruits such as apricots, peaches, melons, plums and citrus fruits.

-- Antioxidants in berries: It’s important to note that "berry family" (strawberries, blueberries, blackberries) has one of the highest, powerful antioxidant potential due to the presence anthocyanidins that prevent free radical damage to connective tissues.
+- Antioxidants in berries: It’s important to note that "berry family" (strawberries, blueberries, blackberries) has one of the highest, powerful antioxidant potentials due to the presence of anthocyanidins that prevent free radical damage to connective tissues.
 These help repair and maintain the integrity of blood vessel walls and limit the effects of premature aging.

 - Antioxidants in green tea: The antioxidant properties and the effects of green tea are due to the presence of powerful polyphenolic antioxidants, also known as catechins.
-Green tea has a protective effect on cell membrane and helps reduce skin cancer.
+Green tea has a protective effect on the cell membrane and helps reduce skin cancer.